 Deferred tax assets relating to tax loss carry-forwards are recognised if it is probable that they can be offset against future taxable profits.
-As at 31 December 2019, the Group recognised deferred tax assets on tax loss carry-forwards totalling $\notin 1$ million (2018: $\notin 5$ million) since, on the basis of the approved business plan, the Group considers it probable that these can be offset against future taxable profits.
+As at 31 December 2020, the Group recognised deferred tax assets on tax loss carry-forwards totalling €135 million (2019: €1 million) since, on the basis of the approved business plan, the Group considers it is probable that these can be offset against future taxable profits.
+Tax losses can be carried forward for use depending on tax laws applicable at each tax jurisdiction, in Greece tax losses can be carried forward for a maximum of five years.

 In 2014, thin capitalization rules as per art.
 49 of law 4172/2013 were applied for the first time, whereby the net interest expense is deductible up to a certain percentage of tax EBITDA (60% for 2014, 50% for 2015, 40% for 2016 and 30% thereafter).
-This resulted in a deferred tax asset of \in 3 million as at 31 December 2019 (31 December 2018: \notin 4 million), which can be offset against future taxable profits without any time constraints.
+This resulted in a deferred tax asset of €25 million as at 31 December 2020 (31 December 2019: €3 million), which can be offset against future taxable profits without any time constraints.